translate/translate/docs/development/styleguide.rst

 -------

 Indentation:
   4 real spaces, no tabs.
-Exceptions, modules that have copied into the source that don't follow this guideline.
+Exceptions: modules that have been copied into the source that don't follow this guideline.

 Maximum line length: